alysson-pina/upgrade-challenge/INTRODUCTION.md

 ## Added one extra route: /terms
 Added this route to render terms and conditions page.

+## Test Cases
+Implemented test cases with RTL and Jest.

 ## Further improvements
 ### Security